jharriga/PCPrecord_systemd/PowerReadings/README.md

 # Files and scripts useful for Perf Co-Pilot and power usage metrics
 # OpenMetrics/
+# ADD INSTALL SCRIPT AND NOTES on nvidia-gpu

 **Openmetrics PMDA Files**
 > These files extend the openmetrics PMDA to access the Redfish power usage